 A relatively new discipline, western dressage combines traditional western horsemanship, classical dressage training methods, and natural horsemanship principles.
-Although the principles of classical dressage and western dressage are the same – balance, self-carriage, the proper progressive development of the horse, the movements are different.
-The goal of western dressage is to develop a better western horse, and the requirements of each level are reflective of the types of duties a traditional western horse might be asked to perform.
+It shares pthe same principles as classical dressage – balance, self-carriage, the proper progressive development of the horse, but the movements are different.
+The goal is to develop a better western horse, and the requirements of each level reflect the types of duties a traditional western horse might be asked to perform.

 Just as with classical dressage, western dressage is focused on the systematic and gradual development of the horse.
 When we take the time to properly develop the horse’s joints and musculature, the horse is able to perform movements of incredible power with maximum grace.
 Although classical dressage can benefit horses in any discipline, western dressage is specifically focused on the types of movements often required of a western horse, helping to develop those skills using positive, sustainable methods.